wongsingfo/comp-sys/docs/net-sys/sql.md

 - domain constraint: attribute values must come from the attribute domain
 - key constraints:
-  - super key: set of attributes that functionally determines all attributes
+  - super key: a set of attributes whose values uniquely identify an entity in the set.
   - **Key:** Minimal super-key; a.k.a. “candidate key”
-  - One minimal key can be selected as **primary key**
+  - There could be more than one candidate key; if so, we designate one of them as the **primary key**
 - Foreign Key Constraints
   - Foreign key: Field that refers to tuples in another relation.
+This is a consistency check which ensures that each value in this column corresponds to another value in a column in another table.
-Typically, this field refers to the primary key of other relation
+  - Typically, this field refers to the primary key of other relation

 ----